SymfonyCasts/symfony7/sfcasts/single-table.md

 a bit strange because it's abstract, but for querying purposes, it *is* an entity.
 Also, add back `repositoryClass: StarshipRepository::class` as the argument.

-Next, add the attribute `#[ORM\InheritanceType('SINGLE_TABLE')]` to the class.
+Next, add the attribute `#[ORM\InheritanceType()]` to the class.
 Oops, I have an extra `ORM` here.
-This attribute tells Doctrine that this entity is using single table inheritance.
+The argument for this attribute is a string that specifies the type of inheritance we're using.
+In our case, `SINGLE_TABLE`.

 Because it's a single table, Doctrine needs to know which entity type is associated with each row.
 In our case, it could be a `freighter` or a